abonello/project-1/README.md

 There will also be a fixed **navigation** at the top, a **header** just below the navigation, a **contact form** and a **footer** with links.

+I decided against having obvious headers for the activites and the portfolio sections.
+If someone reaches them from the navigation they will know before arriving.
+For someone arriving there through scrolling, the subheadings in the activites and the content of the portfolio is easy to distinguish.

+I feel that adding blaring titles to these sections will be overkill and sort of corny.

 I will also add a quote section between the portfolio section and the contact form.
 This will form a natural break of an otherwise two sections using the greyish gradient background.

 **Navigation** will be through the nav buttons at the top, the buttons (Primary and Secondary CTA) as well as through scrolling.